alexgaarciia/AIMathAnalysis/README.md

 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level6.2.png" width = 600>
 </p>

+This constitutes another problem that it solved correctly.
+After checking the solutions, we see that the deciphered message is "FREE PIZZA IN THE CAFETERIA".
+In the case of Wolfram Mathematica, this was easily solved using the built-in functions [Mod](https://reference.wolfram.com/language/ref/Mod.html) and [ToCharacterCode](https://reference.wolfram.com/language/ref/ToCharacterCode.html).
+In R, however, it developed an entire function to perform the Caesar cipher decoding with a specified shift.

 #### Level 7: Calculating the time it takes for an object to cool down to a certain temperature (requires the use of Newton's Law of Cooling, which often involves solving differential equations).
 - Prompt: